JabberSPAM/jabber-spam-fighting-manifesto/README.md

 * Limit the number of new user registrations per IP address per hour.

-* Monitor and review registrations from IP addresses with bad reputation (open proxy servers, Tor exit nodes), or enforce additional checks on those users, like a CAPTCHA or a valid phone number.
+* Monitor and review registrations from IP addresses with bad reputation (open proxy servers, Tor exit nodes), OR enforce additional checks on those users, for example by requesting a CAPTCHA or verifying the user's phone number.

 * Throttle the traffic from local clients, especially unsolicited subscription requests and messages.